 Many families are choosing to approach selective school entry at 7+ because of the increasing pressure on places at 11+.
 This means of course that competition is also growing at 7+ level.
 Lorrae Jaderberg, co-founder of JK Educate, oversees all training of our seven plus exam tutors as well as the monitoring of students’ progress.
 Using her detailed knowledge, our teaching resources are always current and targeted to meet the requirements of the schools setting the examinations.

-Call or complete the form on this page to find handpicked 7+ tutors for your child.
+Call 020 3488 0754 or email us to find a handpicked 7+ tutor for your child.

 Just as for the 11+, you should have your child academically assessed before sending them on this journey.
 If their academic potential doesn’t match up to the school’s future expectations, then you might be setting them up to fail, even if they can be prepared well enough to secure a place there.
-Children should not be intensively tutored to get into a school for which they lack the innate aptitude to succeed at.
+Children should not be intensively tutored to get into a school for which they lack the innate aptitude to succeed.
 We always recommend assessing children before discussing possible school choices and then identifying appropriate routes forward, that may or may not require tutoring.

 These children are obviously very young, but these entrance assessments still require some preparation and to know what will be involved in 7+ assessments.
 Your child needs to understand what they will face and how to do well, so a knowledgeable 7+ tutor’s help can be the most effective tool.

 Interviews often form an important part of assessment at 7+ and may comprise a one-to-one conversation with the headteacher and group tasks with other candidates.
 The interview will reveal the child’s social skills, confidence and focus, whilst the group tasks will show their ability to and follow direction and cooperate with other children.
-These elements are designed to reveal your child’s personality, so they should try to relax and be themselves whilst talking about their hobbies and any other topics that come into the conversation.
+These elements are designed to reveal your child’s personality, so they should try to relax and be themselves, whilst talking about their hobbies and any other topics that come into the conversation.

 - Age Group